elastic/elasticsearch/README.md

 ## Plugging other file-systems

-Any HDFS-compatible file-systems (like Amazon 's3://' or Google 'gs://') can be used as long as the proper Hadoop configuration is passed to the Elasticsearch plugin.
+Any HDFS-compatible file-systems (like Amazon `s3://` or Google `gs://`) can be used as long as the proper Hadoop configuration is passed to the Elasticsearch plugin.
 In practice, this means making sure the correct Hadoop configuration files (`core-site.xml` and `hdfs-site.xml`) and its jars are available in plugin classpath, just as you would with any other Hadoop client or job.
 Otherwise, the plugin will only read the _default_, vanilla configuration of Hadoop and will not be able to recognized the plugged in file-system.

+# Feedback / Q&A
+We're interested in your feedback!
+You can find us on the User [mailing list](https://groups.google.com/forum/?fromgroups#!forum/elasticsearch) - please append `[Hadoop]` to the post subject to filter it out.
+For more details, see the [community](http://www.elasticsearch.org/community/) page.

 # License
 This project is released under version 2.0 of the [Apache License][]